Have you ever tried to replicate the classic spaces you’ve seen in House Beautiful? How did you do?

 Put into Practice: …Every project photo in this post.
 Really, go look.

-For tips on planning a larger-scale design project, don’t forget to download our complimentary Interior Design Project Planner.
+For tips on planning a larger-scale design project, don’t forget to download our exclusive Interior Design Project Planner.
 It’ll be an invaluable resource during your process!